KenClemson/droneS/README.md

 You can access the public repo here

 https://github.com/KenClemson/droneS
-If you go to Actions you can see the test runs but you can run a test or see the logs unless you are logged in as my user account.
+If you go to Actions you can see the test runs but you can't run a test or see the logs unless you are logged in as my user account.
 You can see the workflow Actions file in droneS/.github/workflows/main.yaml.